sidbohra2001/SecureVault/README.md

 ### Features Implemented
 - Create Account
+- Animate the transitions
 - Implement Password Encryption
+- Login Functionality

 ### Features to be Implemented
-- Login
+- Login to return user data
+- Implement sound alert and haptic feedback on prompt alert or button press
-- Animate the transitions
+- Improve the UI